alphagov/govuk-design-system/src/styles/colour/index.md

   <li><a href="/components/service-navigation/" class="govuk-link">Service navigation component</a></li>
 </ul>

-<p class="govuk-body">The updated colour palette will change the background colour of some components to light blue, instead of grey:</p>
+<p class="govuk-body">These components will have a change of background colour to light blue:</p>
 <ul class="govuk-list">
 <li><a href="/components/cookie-banner/" class="govuk-link">Cookie banner component</a></li>
 <li><a href="/components/footer/" class="govuk-link">GOV.UK footer component</a></li>